 Read about our solutions in detail below.

-How to fix Error 421 cannot connect to SMTP server in Outlook
+How can I fix Error 421 cannot connect to SMTP server in Outlook?

-To reconfigure your SMTP settings in MS Outlook, follow the steps outlined below:
+To reconfigure your SMTP settings in Microsoft Outlook, follow the steps outlined below:

-- Click on your account and then click on Change.
+- Select your account and then click the Change button

 - Locate and click on More Settings.